Dr. Nicholas Castle

 Missions: MSL

-Instruments: X-Ray Diffractometers, Mass spectrometers, Electron Microprobe
+Instruments: X-ray diffractometers, Mass Spectrometers, Electron Microprobe

 Dr. Nicholas Castle is interested in the origin and evolution of the solid bodies in the solar system.
 At present, Nicholas's expertise is centered on Mars, but he has experience examining a wide range of achondrite meteorites, especially including eucrites (asteroidal basalts).
 Projects range from understanding the origin and evolution of martian magmatism to in situ analysis of martian surface sediments.